 |Natasha Bowden– Parent Representative

-Nicole is an active member of both our school community who, at every opportunity volunteers her time to assist with a variety of fundraising activities for the School, as holding the role of Registrar of Gosnells Little Athletics Club.
+Natasha is an active member of both our school community who, at every opportunity volunteers her time to assist with a variety of fundraising activities for the School, as holding the role of Registrar of Gosnells Little Athletics Club.

-Nicole is a creative, thoughtful and enthusiastic person who is a valued at Ashburton Drive Primary School.
+Natasha is a creative, thoughtful and enthusiastic person who is a valued at Ashburton Drive Primary School.

 |Shannon Papas – Parent Representative